tomd0401/ansible-docker-cis/README.md

 CIS
 =========

-This role can be used to audit or remediate a host against the Center for Internet Security (CIS) security benchmarks.
+This role can be used to audit or remediate a host against the Center for Internet Security (CIS) security benchmarks for docker 1.11.

 *Disclaimer: This project has no affiliation with CIS.
 The role and its contents have not been reviewed or endorsed by CIS.*

-*this project is forked from https://github.com/major/cis-rhel-ansible* *reason it was split is because this role keeps everything under roles so it breaks with ansible-galaxy and makes it more difficult to keep separate repo's per role*
-*Roles have been fixed to work for centos & rhel 6/7* *Tests have been added with kitchen*

 Requirements
 ------------